Chapter 1: Purpose, Scope and Responsibilities

 Environmental Health and Safety Department

 The Environmental Health and Safety Department (EH&S) is an administrative unit that reports to the Vice President for Research and Innovation.
-EH&S has responsibility for development and implementation of UNR environmental health and safety policies.
+EH&S has responsibility for development and implementation of the University environmental health and safety policies.
 A member of the EH&S staff is designated as the University Chemical Hygiene Officer (CHO).
 Responsibilities of the University CHO include:

-- Administering and implementing the UNR CHP.
+- Administering and implementing the University CHP.